The Language Of Flowers & Their Meanings

 Lilies

-White lily symbolises modesty and virginity, orange lily symbolises passion, yellow lily symbolises gaiety while Lily of the Valley symbolises sweetness and purity of heart.
-The Easter lily is the symbol of the Virgin Mary.
+The meaning of lilies depends on their colour.
+The white lily symbolises modesty and purity, whilst orange lilies symbolise passion, and yellow lilies represent joy.
+The Lily of the Valley symbolises sweetness and purity of heart, and the Easter lily is the symbol of the Virgin Mary.

 Calla Lily symbolises magnificence and beauty.
 White Calla lilies combine these two attributes with purity and innocence associated with the colour white to make it the perfect choice of flower in a Wedding bouquet.